Updated on 02/19/2024

 “According to the 2005 census of Colombia, the country has 37 major languages” (Translator without Borders).

-However, in Colombia they speak 70 languages in total: Spanish and 69 native languages, among which there are 65 indigenous languages, 2 creole languages, Romani spoken by the Rom people, and the Colombian sign language.
+However, in Colombia they speak 70 languages in total: Spanish and 69 native languages, among which there are 65 indigenous languages, 2 creole languages, Romani spoken by the Rom people and the Colombian sign language.
 Besides, experts say that there are more than 65 indigenous living languages.
-Also check the biggest and most important cities of Colombia.

 Let’s dive into the main ones.